willnode/gqldbms/README.md

 A simple drop-in web server written in Rust for database powered with [GraphQL](https://graphql.org).

 No need to write resolvers, No need to depends on separate SQL servers.
-Just write the schema and run!

-**Warning**: Currently it's very experimental, unoptimized, insecure, and only works with simple queries.

 ## How it Works